-Fatal or life threatening SUSARs must be reported within 7 days and non-fatal and non-life threatening SUSARs within 15 days of first being aware of the SUSAR.
+Fatal or life threatening SUSARs must be reported to the MHRA within 7 days and non-fatal and non-life threatening SUSARs within 15 days of first being aware of the SUSAR.

 All other non-specified AEs that occur between randomisation and 90 days post-randomisation (or ICU discharge, if sooner) must be recorded in the participant's medical notes.